zuozhenggh/learning-library/developer-library/converged-db-on-premises/nodejs/nodejs.md

 ### Prerequisites

 This lab assumes you have completed the following labs:
-- Lab 1: Login to Oracle Cloud
-- Lab 2: Generate SSH Key
+- Lab: Generate SSH Key
-- Lab 3: Create Compute Instance
+- Lab: Setup Compute Instance
-- Lab 4: Environment Setup
+- Lab: Start Database and Application

 ### About Oracle Node.js